Car Loan Process: How Does an Auto Loan Work in the Philippines?

 • Vehicle type and price: Will you buy a brand-new or used car?
 What car make and model are you considering?
 Make sure your choices are well within your budget.

 • Down payment: Banks charge a down payment of 20% to 50% of a vehicle's selling price.
 Your chosen down payment will affect the amount of your monthly amortization.
 The higher it is, the less you'll borrow from the bank.
-You'll save more on interest payments if you choose a higher down payment.
+You'll therefore save more on interest payments if you choose a higher down payment.

 Read more: Car Loan Restructure in the Philippines: Why You Should Apply for One and How to Do It